ceki/logback-crac-demo/README.md

-## A tentative implementation of CRaC Resource management in conjuction with Logback.
+## A tentative implementation of CRaC Resource management in conjunction with Logback.

 During parsing of *logback.xml* configuration files, logback transforms the XML into a model tree.
 The model tree does not hold any references to the original XML.